-"Satisfactory UCAS form" - Students applying with a guaranteed alternative offer from Sutton Trust are still subject to the rules and regulations of UCAS and of the University.
+"Satisfactory UCAS form" - Students applying with a guaranteed alternative offer from STEP are still subject to the rules and regulations of UCAS and of the University.
 As such, you must submit a satisfactory UCAS form in order to receive the guaranteed offer.
 In this context, a UCAS form may be deemed unsatisfactory if for example, the personal statement is plagiarised or inadequate, if the qualifications submitted are not suitable for the programme of choice (as above), your application is submitted late, you submit false information etc. It is your responsibility to ensure you comply with such requirements.

-"Successful Completion" - In order to successfully complete the Sutton Trust programme you must attend all compulsory events and activities, as well as completing the academic assignment and handing this in by the deadline.
+"Successful Completion" - In order to successfully complete the STEP programme you must attend all compulsory events and activities.